Annex-Engineering/TradRack/docs/Tuning.md

   (and increase `toolhead_unload_length` by the same absolute value) in order to pull the filament farther out of the toolhead before the main extruder disengages for extra safety.

+## Bowden speeds

+There is more force required and more inertia when loading filament when the buffer is empty than when the buffer is full: in the former case the drive gears must rotate the spool, but in the latter case the spool can stay stationary since all the loaded filament comes out of the buffer.
+To take advantage of this, we have two separate speeds that are used when moving filament through the bowden tube:

+- `spool_pull_speed` (mm/s): this speed is used when loading from a lane whose buffer is assumed to be empty (usually because the lane's filament has not been unloaded from the toolhead previously).
+- `buffer_pull_speed` (mm/s): this speed is used when unloading or when loading from a lane whose buffer is assumed to be full (because the lane's filament has been unloaded from the toolhead previously).